-Many families lost their homes or had to live with relatives that could afford to take them in, as they struggled to find work.
+Many families lost their homes or had to live with relatives who could afford to take them in as they struggled to find work.

-First, let’s talk about some background about the Great Depression and why so many of our frugal living tips come from that era.
+First, let’s talk about some background about The Great Depression and why so many of our frugal living tips come from that era.

 How the Great Depression Impacted America

-Life during the Great Depression was difficult.
+Life during The Great Depression was difficult.
 Families often didn’t have enough money to buy food, clothes, or shelter.

-Many frugal living tips from the Great Depression continue to be used today.
+Many frugal living tips from The Great Depression continue to be used today.
 They have been passed down through generations and are still in use because they work.

-Just like during the great depression, frugality is necessary for people who can’t afford a lot of things or don’t get paid enough to make ends meet.
+Just like during The Great Depression, frugality is necessary for people who can’t afford a lot of things or don’t get paid enough to make ends meet.
 Many families live frugally without realizing it, and there are many ways to do so.

-How to Make Your Own Clothes
+How To Make Your Own Clothes

 To make your own clothes, you’ll need some basic supplies like scissors, needles, thread, fabric, measuring tape, and pins.
 You can find fabric at your local fabric store or online.

 Frugal Recipes From The Great Depression

 Potato soup: This frugal recipe is made with potatoes, onions, celery, and chicken broth.
-It can be served as a side dish or it can also be used to make potato soup sandwiches
+It can be served as a side dish, or it can also be used to make potato soup sandwiches.

 Fried corn: This frugal recipe involves stirring butter into freshly cooked corn until the kernels are golden brown